 If you have gotten this far reading about Beatles collectibles, you probably know that they recorded in London’s EMI Studios on Abbey Road, probably the most famous street in London (quick – name another one).
-Most people have seen the now-iconic images of the Abbey Road street sign that looks like the photo below:
+Most people have seen the now-iconic image of the Abbey Road street signs that looks like the one in the photo below:

 These are metal, embossed signs that varied in size depending on where they were placed.
 Some were in metal frames anchored in sidewalks, some were mounted high on building walls, etc. I’ve had a couple of these original street signs over the years.
 They were stolen from Abbey Road so many times that the City of Westminster stopped replacing them (I didn’t do it!).
 I believe the only ones still on the road that look like this are the ones mounted on the second floor of buildings.